Barile-Macchia Resolutions and the closed neighborhood ideal: Preliminaries

 By \cite[Theorem 2.29]{TCSK24} if $I$ satisfies the bridge-friendly condition, then $R/I$ has a minimal BM resolution.
 In this paper, however, we mostly need the following sufficient condition required for the bridge-friendliness property of a monomial ideal $I$.

-\begin{lemma} Let $I$ be a monomial ideal with a linear order $>$ on the minimal generating set $\G(I)$ of $I$.
-Suppose the following conditions are satisfied by the elements of $\G(I)$: for any three minimal generators $m_1, m_2,m_3$ of $I$ and two variables $y$ and $z$ in the polynomial ring, either $m_3>m_1$ or $m_3>m_2$ whenever the following two conditions hold: \begin{enumerate} \item $y\mid m_1$, $y\mid m_3$, but $y\nmid m_2$,
+\begin{lemma} Let $I$ be a monomial ideal with a total order $>$ on the minimal generating set $\G(I)$ of $I$.
+Suppose the following conditions are satisfied by the elements of $\G(I)$: for any three minimal generators $m_1, m_2,m_3$ of $I$ and two variables $y$ and $z$ in the polynomial ring, either $m_3>m_1$ or $m_3>m_2$ whenever the following two conditions hold: \begin{enumerate} \item $y\mid m_1$, $y\mid m_3$, but $y\nmid m_2$;

-\item $z\mid m_2$, $z\mid m_3$, but $z\nmid m_1$; \end{enumerate} \end{lemma} Then $I$ is bridge-friendly, and hence, the BM resolution of $I$ is minimal. \begin{proof} Follows immediately from \cite[Lemma 2.9 and Remark 2.12]{chau2024powers}.
+\item $z\mid m_2$, $z\mid m_3$, but $z\nmid m_1$. \end{enumerate} \end{lemma} Then $I$ is bridge-friendly, and hence, the BM resolution of $I$ is minimal. \begin{proof} Follows immediately from \cite[Lemma 2.9 and Remark 2.12]{chau2024powers}.
 See also \cite[Theorem 5.4]{CHM20242}. \end{proof}

 Now, suppose $I$ is a monomial ideal which is also bridge-friendly.
 Recall from \cite{TCSK24} that the BM resolution of $I$ is obtained from the Taylor complex via a discrete Morse matching.
-In particular, the complex of the BM resolution is a subcomplex of the complex of Taylor resolution, and the differential maps are a restriction of the differential maps in the Taylor resolution.
-Now, The basis elements of this resolution correspond to certain subsets of $\G(I)$, called critical subsets.
+The basis elements of this resolution correspond to certain subsets of $\G(I)$, called critical subsets.
 In fact, a subset $\sigma \subseteq \G(I)$ is said to be \emph{critical} if it remains unmatched in the Barile-Macchia Morse matching.
 The following result combinatorially characterizes the critical subsets of $\G(I)$ when the ideal $I$ is bridge-friendly.

 \begin{proposition}\cite[Corollary 2.28]{TCSK24} If a monomial ideal I is bridge-friendly, then the critical subsets of $\mathcal{G}(I)$ are exactly the ones with no bridge and no true gap. \end{proposition}